 To “come clean” is to surrender all control, “entrusting the entire matter to the Merciful One, the Master of the world.”

-Although reluctant to appear in public, Zelophehad’s daughters overcame their natural modesty because their question was fundamental.
+Although reluctant to appear in public, Tzelafchad’s daughters overcame their natural modesty because their question was fundamental.
 (Tiferet Tzion, Numbers 27:2)

-The Midrash records the following dialogue between the daughters of Zelophehad and Moses:
+The Midrash records the following dialogue between the daughters of Tzelafchad and Moses:

 Daughters: Give us a portion of the land along with our father’s brothers.